Ruskiy69/TankAssault/README.txt

 =   alert!
 Grab power-ups and weapon upgrades to make your tank = =   outperform everyone elses.
-Kill everything in sight.        = =                                                               =
+Kill everything in sight.        = =                                                               = = Special Thanks:                                               = =   Don't tell, but I used Daft Punk's TRON Legacy soundtrack   = =   in this game.
+Also, some random orchestal music I found     = =   on YouTube.
+And a ton of sound effects from SoundBible.com. = =   The font is called "7th" and was created by Daniel          = =   Zadorozny.
+It's free to distribute for non-commercial use,  = =   as long as you e-mail the author at iconian@aol.com.        =
 =================================================================